Boris-Em/Goban/README.md

 *img*

 `GobanView` is a highly customizable `UIView` subclass representing a go board.
 Please note that it's not responsible for handling the touch inputs, only detecting and passing them through a delegate.
-A `GobanView` instance "dumb" and must be managed in order to handle the game's logic and progression.
+A `GobanView` instance is "dumb" and must be managed in order to handle the game's logic and progression.

 ### GobanManager